valkyrie-system/AnankePlayer/README.md

 - **Tree and Grid views** with true wrapping `FlowLayout` and embedded artwork extraction.
 - **Watch folders** mode — auto-rescans on file changes, with optional auto-organize.
 - **List Filters**: Instantly filter your Library and New Releases tabs by Favorites, Whitelist, or Blacklist.
+- **Vertical Sidebar Navigation**: A modern, fixed-width sidebar replaces traditional tabs for smoother navigation and more screen real estate.

 ### 🎤 Lyrics & Artwork
 - Fetches **synced (.lrc)** and **plain (.txt)** lyrics from [lrclib.net](https://lrclib.net).